metelkin/NumDisplay.jl/docs/src/direct.md

 This method does not require any chip.
 Each segment in digit is managed by its own GPIO pin.
 It can serve the common-anode and common-cathod display.

-The method requires 7 pins to display decimal and additionally one pin per digit.
+The method requires 7 pins to display decimal, one pin for decimal point and one pin per digit.
 For example 4-digit-display requires 8 + 4 = 12 GPIO pins.
 8-digit-display requires 8 + 8 = 15 GPIO pins.